How To Automatically Organize Similar Type Of Files In Specific Folders

 Look at the following screenshot.
 I have a folder called “test” with different files.

-As you see in the above directory, there are different kind of files, such as Zip, ISO, Mp4, Doc, ODt, Xls, JPG etc. Instead of creating folders for each file type, go to this directory (i.e test in our case) and run ‘classifier’ command to organize them automatically in different folders.
+As you see in the above directory, there are different type of files, such as Zip, ISO, Mp4, Doc, ODt, Xls, JPG etc. Instead of creating folders for each file type, go to this directory (i.e test in our case) and run ‘classifier’ command to organize them automatically in different folders.

 You will see output something like below.